Not registered yet? Please contact our project manager Dr. Sara Stöber . This area is only for members of the research consortium.

 About

 PANCAID is an international research consortium aiming to develop a minimally invasive blood test using liquid biopsy to detect pancreatic cancer to facilitate early detection of the cancer and its precursors.
-With 16 partners + 1 associated partner from eight countries, the project has received funding for five years to potentially revolutionize current pancreatic cancer diagnosis methods and improve patient outcomes.
+With 18 members from eight countries, the project has received funding for five years to potentially revolutionize current pancreatic cancer diagnosis methods and improve patient outcomes.

 Learn More